shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/xandr-support-for-ads-txt-and-app-ads-txt.md

 # Industry Reference - Xandr support for Ads.txt and App-Ads.txt

+> [!WARNING]
-The information in this document is based on the latest [Ads.txt specification for the IAB](https://iabtechlab.com/ads-txt/) as of January 22, 2018, and [App-Ads.txt specification](https://iabtechlab.com/wp-content/uploads/2019/03/app-ads.txt-v1.0-final-.pdf) as of March 2019.
+> The information in this document is based on the latest [Ads.txt specification for the IAB](https://iabtechlab.com/ads-txt/) as of January 22, 2018, and [App-Ads.txt specification](https://iabtechlab.com/wp-content/uploads/2019/03/app-ads.txt-v1.0-final-.pdf) as of March 2019.
 This information is subject to change based on IAB updates to the specification.

 In the online advertising ecosystem, many buyers are concerned that fraudulent impressions will negatively impact their advertising, resulting in campaign unreliability and lost revenue.
 Xandr takes these concerns very seriously, and ads.txt and app-ads.txt are some tools among a range of strategies we employ to ensure the quality of inventory and the validity of impressions.

-Ads.txt and App-Ads.txt (also known as [Authorized Digital Sellers](https://iabtechlab.com/ads-txt/) or Application Authorized Digital Sellers)  are an initiative put forth by the [IAB Technology Laboratory]("https://iabtechlab.com/) as a way to help publishers ensure inventory is sold only through authorized dealers and partners.
+Ads.txt and App-Ads.txt (also known as [Authorized Digital Sellers](https://iabtechlab.com/ads-txt/) or Application Authorized Digital Sellers)  are an initiative put forth by the [IAB Technology Laboratory](https://iabtechlab.com/) as a way to help publishers ensure inventory is sold only through authorized dealers and partners.
 The goal of ads.txt and app-ads.txt is to give publishers more control over who sells their inventory and help prevent counterfeiting, while giving buyers confidence that they're purchasing approved inventory.

 Ads.txt files are used to declare authorized sellers of display inventory on domains. app-ads.txt files are used to declare authorized sellers of application inventory.

 > [!NOTE]
-> For additional details about the IAB's work on this initiative, see [About Ads.txt](mhttps://iabtechlab.com/ads-txt-about/) on the IAB website.
+> For additional details about the IAB's work on this initiative, see [About Ads.txt](https://iabtechlab.com/ads-txt-about/) on the IAB website.

 Xandr supports the `Ads.txt` and `App-Ads.txt` initiatives, and is working with publishers, resellers, buyers, and bidders on implementation.